Hexing, Cursing, and Crossing: The Truth Behind Baneful Magic

 Featured Horror Mystery and Lore

-Baneful magic has existed as long as magic has existed—that is to say, as long as we as a species have believed in helpful magic, we have believed in harmful magic.
-Hexes, curses, and crosses are but a few of the names that baneful spells within witchcraft or magic culture are referred to as.
+Baneful magic has existed as long as magic has existed.
+As long as we as a species have believed in helpful magic, we have believed in harmful magic.
+Hexes, curses, and crosses are but a few of the names that baneful spells are given.
 So why is there such a huge culture of misinformation surrounding baneful magic?
 Why do people label it as being “black” or “dark”?
 Well—to be quite frank, it’s simply the result of a bad reputation and possibly a little ignorance.
-It’s unfortunate that noted authorities like Waite are still being trusted when their beliefs and assertions are so far outdated, but they do give us a good idea of how far we’ve come.
+It’s unfortunate that noted authorities such as Waite are still being trusted when their beliefs are long outdated.
+They do give us a good idea of how far we’ve come.

 Traditions of Baneful Magic: What’s the Difference?

 There is a common saying within the community of magic practitioners, that “a witch that cannot hex, cannot heal.”
-This always seems to strike a foul mood in practitioners who are adamant that magical practices can only include fluffy, happy vibes and should only exist to help people and not to interfere with free will, nor should it be used to harm anyone.
+This quote is not particularly well received by practitioners who are adamant about the “harm none” tenant is the law.
 The overall concept is that magic itself is not good, nor is it evil.
 Just like a knife is not in itself good or evil.
-The operator of the equipment decides how to use it—so if a construction worker decides to knock down an orphanage instead of the building set to be demolished, you’re not going to blame the wrecking ball.
+The operator of the equipment decides how to use it.
+Hypothetical: a construction worker decides to knock down an orphanage instead of the building set to be demolished.
+Are you going to blame the wrecking ball?
 So, let’s explore the differences between the different types of baneful magic.

 Hexing

-Hexing, when it comes right down to it, is a baneful spell—this is a spell cast by a practicing witch—that is intended to cause a specific, non-beneficial result on an intended target.
-In metaphysical literature, it’s quite common for the word “hex” and “curse” to be used interchangeably, but for the purposes of this article, we’ll be using the word “hex”.
-That is to say that hexes are inherently evil, as many witches who practice baneful magic typically have a good reason for casting such spells.
+Hexing, when it comes right down to it, is a baneful spell or ritual.
+Hexes done properly are intended to cause a very specific (baneful) result on the intended target.
+In metaphysical literature, it’s common for the words “hex” and “curse” to be used interchangeably.
+For the purposes of this article, we’ll be using the word “hex”.
+The topic of crossing will be broached later in the article.
+That is not to say that a casted hex is inherently evil, although many are cast with evil intent.
+Witches who hex typically have a good reason for casting such spells.

-An example scenario that a witch might cast such a spell for, is when a mother is fighting for custody of their children through the court system, but the father (and intended target) has a history of domestic violence, drug abuse, or worse.
-The mother has done everything within their power to secure the safety and future of their children, but somehow the father still has a pretty good chance at winning custody.
-In this circumstance, a witch could target the father’s lawyer to do poorly in his court performance, which might help turn the tables in the favor of the mother—or—the witch could target the father to have all of his lies exposed.
+Let me give you an example.
+A parent is fighting for custody of their children through the courts.
+The other parent, and subsequently the target, has a history of domestic violence, drug abuse, or worse.
+The parent fighting for custody has done everything within their power to secure the safety and future of their children.
+Somehow, the target parent still has a good chance of winning custody.
+In this circumstance, a witch could hex the target’s attorney to perform poorly in court.
+This might be all that’s needed to turn the tables in favor of the parent.
+Alternatively, the witch could cast a hex to expose all of the target’s lies.

 What is a curse to one person is a blessing to someone else.
 It just depends on where you happen to be sitting.
 That’s why the ethical lines are so blurry.

-Hexing is a tool that a witch can use to interfere with free will in situations that call for it—of course, there are also individual witches out there who are just nasty people and love nothing more than to watch people suffer.
+Hexing is a tool that a witch can use to interfere with free will in situations that call for it.
+Of course, there are individual witches out there who are nasty and love nothing more than to watch people suffer.
 Overwhelmingly, people generally fall into the good category and don’t go out of their way to ruin people’s lives.
-There is also the lesser-known fact that practicing baneful magic takes an incredible amount of energy and will often leave a witch feeling exhausted, irritable, or even sick.
-I can tell you from personal experience that the worse the intended hex is, the worse a witch will feel afterward.
+There is also the lesser-known fact that practicing baneful magic takes a physical toll.
+The amount of physical, mental, and emotional energy expended will often leave a witch exhausted, irritable, or sick.
+Personal experience has shown me that the worse the intended hex is, the worse a witch will feel afterward.

 Cursing

 There are two schools of thought when it comes to what a curse is.
 Some people believe that a curse is simply, wishing bad things upon someone who has slighted you in some way.
 This could be as silly as, “I hope you step in water whenever you put on fresh socks,” in an effort to ensure the person is forever uncomfortable—or it could be something much more serious.
-As a general rule, however, curses are not actually spells—they are manifestations of intentions, with no specific ritual attached to it.
-Now, some witches may disagree with this definition, but I’d like to reiterate that hex and curse can be used interchangeably.
+As a general rule, however, curses are not actually spells—they are manifestations of intentions, with no specific ritual attached to them.
 Most often, the layman knows curses as they relate to the grievous incidents that surround certain objects, projects, or historic events.

 Famous Curses

-There are also curses that have played significant roles in history; we can look at practically any culture on earth and find a curse that is commonly believed to be true.
-These curses can range from the ridiculous to the significant, but one thing is certain, they get a lot of attention by those who believe in the supernatural and paranormal.
+Curses have played a significant role in the history of the globe.
+Practically every culture on Earth contains a commonly held belief in real curses.
+These curses can range from the ridiculous to the significant, but one thing is certain, they get a lot of attention from those who believe in the supernatural and paranormal.

 The Curse of King Tut (or the Curse of the Pharaohs)